toolbox-team/toolbox-devvit/README.md

 - `fmt` formats the package's source code.
 - `fmt:check` checks the format without making any changes to files.
-- `build` compiles the package.
+- `build` compiles the package and its tests.
-- `test` compiles and runs the package's tests.
+- `test` runs the package's tests.
+Make sure you run `build` first.
-- `test:watch` re-runs tests whenever files are changed.
 - `coverage` compiles and runs tests and generates a test coverage report.

 Each of these scripts can be run in two ways: